sschwindt/hydro-informatics/docs/source/numerics/bm.rst

 - To plot a variable, select one (e.g., ``flow_velocity``) in the toolbar (light-blue-highlighted circle in the upper part of the below `figure <#pv-vis>`__).
 Then click the play button in the toolbar (dark-blue-highlighted circle around the green arrow in the upper part of the below `figure <#pv-vis>`__) to cycle through the time steps.

 .. figure:: ../img/pv-vis.png

-    :caption: ParaView after successful import of the model results (results.xdmf) -  see above descriptions.
+    ParaView after successful import of the model results (results.xdmf) -  see above descriptions.

 All available time steps are listed in the Blocks tab (bottom-left in Figure 1).
 Anything should be visible at the beginning because the initial conditions were defined as ``dry`` (see the setup of `inital conditions <#init>`__ ).
 The above `figure <#pv-vis>`__ shows the last time step (``Timestep[25]``), with water flowing at a peak velocity of 3.7 m/s.
 The 25 available time steps result from the definition made in *BASEMENT*\ ’s ``SIMULATION`` tab with a total duration of 5000.0 and an output step of 200.0.
 Note that the time units have no dimension here because they correspond to computational time steps.